typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 ## The _get_ action
 The `get` action, followed by one or more variables, limits the results to the variables specified.
 If no variables are specified, each result will contain an instance for each of the variables used in the match part of the query.

-See it for yourself running this query and noticing the difference in results with the same query without the `$y` variable at the end.
+See it for yourself!
+Run this query and notice the different results with the same query without the `$y` variable at the end.

 ```graql
 match